clean-css/clean-css/README.md

 CleanCSS constructor accepts a hash as a parameter, i.e., `new CleanCSS(options)` with the following options available:

-* `aggressiveMerging` - set to false to disable aggressive merging of properties.
 * `compatibility` - enables compatibility mode, see [below for more examples](#how-to-set-a-compatibility-mode)
 * `format` - formats output CSS by using indentation and one rule or property per line.
 * `inline` - whether to inline `@import` rules, can be `['all']`, `['local']` (default), `['remote']`, or a blacklisted domain/path e.g. `['!fonts.googleapis.com']`